pvasek/kudu-wiki/Process-Threads-list-and-minidump-gcdump-diagsession.md

 * `HTTP GET /diagnostics/processes/{id}/dump?dumpType=2&format=zip` => full memory minidump of process with `id`.
 This will include matching sos.dll and mscordackws.dll in the zip package.
 * (Windows Azure only) `HTTP GET /diagnostics/processes/{id}/gcdump` => take managed gcdump.
 This returns a diagsession format file.
 VS 2013 Ultimate (or newer) is needed to open this type of file.
 You can also specify different format query string such as `?format=raw` (returning in raw gcdump format readable by [perfview](http://www.microsoft.com/en-us/download/details.aspx?id=28567) or `?format=zip` to compress the raw gcdump in zip file.

+For web sites running on multiple instances the WEBSITE_INSTANCE_ID environment variable can indicate the current instance ID.
+An instance ID can be used to modify the cookie that directs a request to a specific instance of the web site - before dump requests above.
+Listing all instance IDs for a web site requires use of the Azure Web Sites REST API.

 ## Limitations

 ### It cannot get dumps for crashed processes